 Oceans play a key role in the achievement of the 2030 Agenda for Sustainable Development.
 The Conference “Our Oceans, Our Future: Partnering for the Implementation of Sustainable Development Goal 14” arises at a timely point.

-The Ocean Action Hub aims to facilitate multistakeholders’ engagement as part of the preparatory process for the Ocean Conference.
+The Ocean Action Hub aims to facilitate multistakeholders’ engagement as part of the Ocean Conference process.
 Bringing together governments, the UN system, intergovernmental organizations, international financial institutions, NGOs, civil society organizations, academic institutions, the scientific community, private sector, philanthropic organizations and other actors to assess challenges and opportunities related to SDG-14.

-The Hub is currently hosting active discussions on ocean issues as an input into the development of the Conference "Call for Action", and aims to facilitate co-development of solutions and voluntary commitments by multistakeholders, as well as providing a space for connecting and sharing ideas.
+In the run-up to the Conference, the Hub hosted online discussions on ocean issues as an input into the development of the Conference "Call for Action", and aims to facilitate co-development of solutions and voluntary commitments by multistakeholders, as well as providing a space for connecting and sharing ideas.

 If you are an individual concerned about the future of our Oceans – whether you are a local or global activist, a scientific expert, or a government representative – this platform was developed for you.